amiranagram/localizator/README.md

 In this case translation strings will be generated for the language specified in `app.locale` config.

-> Note: Strings you have already translated will not be replaced.
+> Note: Strings you have already translated will not be overwritten.

 ### Key Sorting